airsplay/lxmert/README.md

 ### Feature Extraction with Docker
 [Docker](https://www.docker.com/) is a easy-to-use virtualization tool which allows you to plug and play without installing libraries.

 The built docker file for bottom-up-attention is released on [docker hub](https://hub.docker.com/r/airsplay/bottom-up-attention) and could be downloaded with command:
 ```bash
 sudo docker pull airsplay/bottom-up-attention
 ```
+> The `Dockerfile` could be downloaed [here](https://drive.google.com/file/d/1KJjwQtqisXvinWm8OORk-_3XYLBHYCIK/view?usp=sharing), which allows using other CUDA versions.

 After pulling the docker, you could test running the docker container with command:
 ```bash
 docker run --gpus all --rm -it airsplay/bottom-up-attention bash
 ```

 If errors about `--gpus all` popped up, please read the next section.